Advertisements

 Example of human body plane and axis

 Now, look at the graphics with a dumbbell.
 She is flexing and extending her elbow with a dumbbell held in her hand.
-So, the axis is passing through the elbow joint from right to left.
+So, the axis passes through the elbow joint from right to left.
 Hence, this motion is taking place at the sagittal plane and frontal axis,

 Keep Reading: Types of Synovial Joints: Anatomy & Examples